NC baseball players pitch in for a potato-growing nonprofit

 Sharp said he chose to produce potatoes because of their longevity and health benefits.

-“They are so productive and so good for you,” Sharp said.
-“You can keep sweet potatoes for a year if you want to.
-It’s the perfect food as far as nutrition is concerned.”
+"They are so productive and so good for you," said Sharp.
+"You can keep sweet potatoes for a year if you want to.
+It's the perfect food as far as nutrition is concerned."

 Sophomore A.J.
 Jones was excited to lend a hand.
 The second baseman grew up on a tomato farm in the eastern North Carolina county of Nash and said a hard day's work is right up his alley.